output configuration representation

 base64-encoded EDID string

-Advertise EDID data for the output
+advertise EDID data for the output

 The edid event encapsulates the EDID data for the outputdevice.